AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-qa.md

 ---
 # Review and Edit Package Settings Using Spreadsheets

-You can download the settings for one or more packages in XLSX (Excel spreadsheet) format for review.
-You can then make changes to select fields and upload them back to DSP all at once.
-Editable fields include most settings except for the package ID, pacing level, the basis for pacing, linked packages for optimization learning carryover, and whether or not to activate custom flighting.
+You can download the settings for one or more packages in XLSX (Microsoft Excel spreadsheet) format for review.
+The spreadsheet includes a separate tab with flight information.
+You can then make changes to select fields in both tabs and upload the data back to DSP all at once.
+Editable fields include most settings that are normally editable.

 >[!TIP]
 >